davidlaprade/davidlaprade.github.io/_drafts/2018-11-23-my-biggest-doubt-about-btc.md

 * after enough changes, the probability of an exploitable bug approaches 100%; it is now ~99.5% even under conservative assumptions

 I'm just going to assume that this is true going forward.
+Moreover, I'm going to assume that the exploit occurs after Bitcoin has become massively popular and the incentive to attack it is very strong.

 Who cares?